Rollback a previous version of your applicaion

 A few warnings

-If the new version of your code has been applying data migrations in your database, some of them might be breaking the previous versions of your app.
+If the new version of your code applied data migrations in your database, some of them might be breaking the previous versions of your app.
 Thus, rolling back to one of those previous versions would only create more problems.
-In that case, it’s probably more efficient to write down the required code to fix what is not working correctly in your app, with the new data in mind.
+In that case, it is probably more efficient to write down the required code to fix what is not working correctly in your app, with the new data in mind.

 The easiest method to rollback your code is to